felipecao/xsoa-example/README.md

 ### Feature: Sites download

   AS admin user
-  I WANT to download the sites assigned to me
-  SO THAT I'm able to assess the work produced in those sites
+  I WANT to download the configuration of the construction sites assigned to me SO THAT I'm able to track the work produced in those sites

   Scenario: admin user is able to assess two sites
     Given two sites, both assigned to admin user and one of them assigned to backup user